MP Estate Planning UK

 Homeowners with Significant Assets

-For homeowners with significant assets, a trust can be an effective tool for managing and protecting their wealth.
-By placing their house in a trust, individuals can ensure that their assets are distributed according to their wishes, potentially reducing the burden of inheritance tax and avoiding the lengthy process of probate.
+For homeowners with significant assets, a trust can be an essential tool for managing and protecting their wealth.
+By placing their house in a discretionary trust, individuals can ensure their assets are distributed according to their wishes while potentially reducing inheritance tax liabilities and bypassing probate delays entirely.

 Families with Complex Financial Situations